tobiaslim/Charitree-Server/routes/README.md

 {
   "status": "0",
+  "errors": {
-  "errors": "Request campaign not found or has ended."
+    "message": "Campaign not found or has expired."
   }
+}
 ```

 # Get current Campaign Manager Detail
 Get the current session's campaign manager detail.
-If current session is not a campaign manager, 404 will be returned.
+If current session is not a campaign manager, 403 will be returned.

 Request:
 ```